return42/sphkerneldoc/linux_src_doc/drivers/base/core_c.rst

 -----------

-If \ :c:func:`device_offline`\  has been successfully executed for \ ``dev``\ , but the device has not been removed subsequently, execute its bus type's .\ :c:func:`online`\  callback to indicate that the device can be used again.
+If \ :c:func:`device_offline`\  has been successfully executed for \ ``dev``\ , but the device has not been removed subsequently, execute its bus type's .online() callback to indicate that the device can be used again.

 Call under device_hotplug_lock.